 - The crown, or replacement tooth, which is usually made of ceramic or porcelain

-Modern dental implants were developed in the 1970s, making them a relatively new way to replace missing teeth.
+Modern dental implants were developed in the 1970s, making them a relatively new solution.
 Over the years, researchers have developed new materials and surgical procedures to improve them.
 One of the newest materials is Zirconia, a kind of ceramic used to make crowns.
 Zirconia is stain-resistant, long-lasting and metal-free.

-Like other treatments for missing teeth, dental implants usually require a series of visits to your dentist’s office.
+Like other treatment options, dental implants usually require a series of visits to your dentist’s office.
 Your dentist will create impressions of your jaws and teeth, surgically implant the titanium root, then secure the crown in place.

 - Pros: Dental implants are a permanent way to replace missing teeth.
 High-quality dental implants will blend in with the rest of your teeth, creating a natural smile.
 Once your implants are in place, they will likely not need to be adjusted again.